minhjih/dailyexp/README.md

 5. Write and publicly post your personal reviews of papers.
 6. Follow other researchers and gain insights from their work.

-## Contributing

-To contribute to DailyExp:

-1. Fork this repository.
-2. Create a new feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-## License

-This project is distributed under the MIT License.
-See `LICENSE` file for more information.

 ## Contact